cucumber/cucumber-jvm/cucumber-java/README.md

 }
 ```

-Similar, the example `ObjectMapper` of the [aforementioned default transformers](#default-transformers) can be localized
+Similarly, the example `ObjectMapper` of the [aforementioned default transformers](#default-transformers) can be localized
 before each scenario.

 ```java